sysdiglabs/cloud-native-security-hub-backend/README.md

 * `pkg/usecases`: You will find the entry points in the `pkg/usecases` directory.
   One action per file, modeled like a command.
-* `pkg/resource` and `pkg/vendor`: This is the domain code for security resources and vendors.
+* `pkg/resource` and `pkg/apps`: This is the domain code for security resources and apps.
 You will find the repositories, entities and value objects.
 * `test`: All our code is test driven, in this directory we have some fixtures to avoid repeating test data in the test code.
 * `web`: The web is just a delivery mechanism, it is separated from the backend code